Galionix/toshl-mcp-server/ai_docs/progress.md

 1. **Project Structure**: The project has been set up with TypeScript, ESM modules, and necessary dependencies.
 2. **MCP Server**: The server has been implemented with support for resources and tools.
 3. **API Clients**: Clients for all required Toshl endpoints have been created.
-4. **Resource Handlers**: Handlers for accounts, categories, tags, budgets, and user information have been implemented.
+4. **Resource Handlers**: Handlers for accounts, categories, tags, budgets, user information, and entries have been implemented.
 5. **Tool Handlers**: Handlers for data retrieval and analysis have been implemented.
 6. **Support Systems**: Caching and error handling mechanisms have been added.
 7. **Documentation**: Comprehensive documentation has been created.
+8. **Tests**: Tests for the entries endpoint have been implemented and fixed, covering listEntries, getEntry, getEntrySums, and getEntryTimeline functionality.
+   - Fixed parameter handling in the EntriesClient class to correctly pass parameters to the API
+   - Added required currency parameter for the getEntrySums endpoint

 ## What's Left to Build